natasharavinand/SureStart/README.md

 ## Responses

+### *Day 6 (February 15th, 2021): Introduction to Convolutional Neural Networks*

+Code for the convolutional neural network built today is [here](https://github.com/natasharavinand/SureStart/tree/main/Introduction%20to%20CNNs).

+Today, I learned more about convolutional neural networks and how they can classify images.
+I used the famous MNIST dataset to construct a neural network to classify handwritten digits with an accuracy of about 98.36% and a loss of 0.0549.

 ### *Day 5 (February 12th, 2021): Introduction to Neural Networks*

 Code for the convolutional neural network built today is [here](https://github.com/natasharavinand/SureStart/tree/main/Introduction%20to%20Neural%20Networks).